All Episodes

 Listen, all of that's true.

-Look, nobody vetted him harder and but got to the truth of uh I look, I think I've been proven through the prism of history that I was dead on accurate even beyond my imagination as it relates to Obama.
+from the kool-aid look nobody vetted him harder and but got to the truth of look i think i've been proven through the prism of history that i was dead on accurate even beyond my imagination as it relates to obama i I know he hated it.

-I mean, he mentioned me, you know, dozen times and then was told by somebody to stop because I kept using every time he did it as a promo.
+I mean, he mentioned me, you know, a dozen times and then was told by somebody to stop because I kept using every time he did it as a promo.

-You know, you gotta remember, remember the secret police stories that Dick Morris used to tell about the Clintons, and then you've got the IRS being used.
+You know, you've got to remember, remember the secret police stories that Dick Morris used to tell about the Clintons?

-Now we've got confirmation they've weaponized the intelligence community.
+They've weaponized the intelligence community.

-And I'm I would do this just for the principle that no American, and if it happened if it ever turned out it was me, that no American, because of their political point of view, should be surveilled and unmasked, and so if it c if I ever get to confirm it, and I have people looking, people that like me within the intelligence community are looking into it for me.
+And I would do this just for the principle that no American, and if it happened, if it ever turned out it was me, that no American, because of their political point of view, should be surveilled and unmasked.

-If my source is every I'm glad because it's ridiculous.
+I'm glad because it's ridiculous.

-Listen, all of that is the beginning of a police state.
+Yeah, listen, all of that is the beginning of a police state.

 Everything you're talking about is this is it.

-And I'm willing to And I'm so glad.
+And I'm so glad.

-Listen, I I make a lot of enemies.
+Listen, I make a lot of enemies.

-I'm I'm not surprised.
+I'm not surprised.

-I mean, not I have for years assumed that my tax returns are gone over with a fine-tooth comb.
+I mean, I have for years assumed that my tax returns are gone over with a fine-tooth comb.

 You know, you really should be taking these deductions.